Instructors & Medical Directors

 Carmen Recupero, BS, LPTA, CMT, CLT, is a Licensed Physical Therapist Assistant and Certified Massage Therapist, with a specialty certification in lymphatic therapy.
-She has over 25 years of experience in leadership roles with hospitals/health systems, long-term care, healthcare start-ups, and a principal in a continuing-education and consulting business.
+She has over 25 years of experience in leadership roles with hospitals/health systems, long-term care, healthcare start-ups, and a principal in continuing education and consulting business.
 In 2010, Carmen created Monarch Continuing Education, one of only seven nationwide training programs for allied health certifications, and has taught hundreds of students in her lymphatic certification courses.
 She has been a presenter for Cross Country/ Vyne Education since 2008, lecturing on various topics in healthcare management and in leadership.

 Carmen is an MBA graduate at UVA/Darden School of Business.
 She earned a Bachelor of Science in Health Care Management from California College of Health Sciences, National City, California, and an Associate of Science in Physical Therapy (Magna Cum Laude) from Jefferson College of Health Sciences, Roanoke, Virginia.
 She completed a 140-hour certification course in Manual Lymphatic Drainage and Complex Decongestive Physiotherapy through the Upledger Institute.
 Carmen is also a WCC-certified wound care specialist through the National Alliance of Wound Care and Ostomy.

 Continuing to further her education annually by attending national and international seminars, Carmen stays in touch with the latest research findings on lymphedema.
 She studied at the Vodder School in Austria in July of 2014 to advance her skills.
 Her training program was recognized by the National Lymphedema Network in 2010, and she looks forward to the continued development of her programs to educate and train medical professionals in order that they might better help people with lymphatic disorders.
 Carmen currently lives in Virginia with her husband and 2 children.
 She enjoys traveling, hiking with her dogs, and outdoor activities.